-Tender is a written offer presented before an owner (department) showing interest to perform the specified work within the specified time under agreed condition.
+A tender is a written offer presented before an owner (department) showing interest to perform the specified work within the specified time under agreed conditions.

 The owner (or department) supplies a special printed tender form at the usual cost.
-In such tender form; condition of contract and other related obligations are printed.
+In such tender form; conditions of the contract and other related obligations are printed.

 1.1.
 Steps in Tender Preparation